hefloryd/reqtool/README.md

 ReqTool is a **model** and an **requirements editor** for the Eclipse [Capra][capra_home] framework.
 ReqTool is developed by [rt-labs][rt_home] in cooperation with a [research group][capra_gu] at the software engineering deportment at University of Gothenburg.
 It is partly funded by Vinnova within the [AMALTHEA4public][vinnova] project.

 Capra is a traceability framework which enables applications to create and manage links between different forms of artifacts in Eclipse.
-ReqTool provides a concrete Capra model in the for *specification files*.
-Specification files aer XML files in that are stored in Eclipse workspace.
+ReqTool provides a concrete Capra model in the form of *specification files*.
+Specification files are XML files in that are stored in Eclipse workspace.
 They most importantly contain lists of requirements.

 The following is a screen shot of the requirements editor and the requirements tree view.